YevYar/OpenGL_Study/Code style.md

 #include "exceptions.h"
 #include "helpers/debugHelpers.h"
 #include "helpers/openglHelpers.h"

-// Use namespace, which implements using namespace openglCore::shader;

 // Declare local anonymous namespace, which is visible only inside this translation unit namespace